OrthoFinder/RECUR/README.md

-  -t <int>                     Number of threads used for RECUR internal processing --seed <int>                 Random starting see number [Default: 8] -o <txt>                     Results directory [Default: same directory as MSA files] -iv <str>                    IQ-TREE2 path [Default: local]
+  -t <int>                     Number of threads used for RECUR internal processing --seed <int>                 Random starting see number [Default: 8] -o <txt>                     Results directory [Default: same directory as MSA files] -pbs <int>                   Batch size for substituion analysis on protein alignments of real phylogeny [Default: None] -mbs <int>                   Batch size for substituion analysis on the Monte Carlo Simulated alignments [Default: None] -iv <str>                    IQ-TREE2 path [Default: local]
 ```
 Please note that the default values for `-nt`, `-rt`, `-t` are processor dependent.
 If you are following the installation step mentioned in the previous section, you can run one of the following commands to find out the actual default setting for your machine.